 - Snap colourful floral displays and see impressive garden designs at the prestigious RHS Chelsea Flower Show (21-26 Sep) and RHS Hampton Court Palace Garden Festival (6-11 Jul).

 - This year, the Queen's annual birthday parade, Trooping the Colour, has been cancelled.
 Instead, join a Buckingham Palace tour to exclusively visit the State Rooms during its summer opening, or explore the royal gardens and hear more about its history at Buckingham Palace Garden Tours.
-Jul-Sep
+10 Jul-19 Sep

-- Get the perfect shot of the city, more than 500ft (152m) above the streets, in Sky Garden atop The Walkie Talkie building.
-You can also enjoy the show-stopping views alongside summer dishes at Sky Garden’s beautiful restaurant Darwin Brasserie.
+- Get the perfect shot of the city, more than 500ft (152m) above the streets, in Sky Garden.
+Enjoy the show-stopping views alongside summer dishes at its restaurant Darwin Brasserie.

 - Soak up knockout views of the capital from high up at the classy Sushisamba City, located on the 38th and 39th floors of the Heron Tower.